anchmurthy/anchmurthy.github.io/_pages/about.md

 # News
 - **[June 2025]**: Starting my first ever internship!
 I'm joining Amazon's [Middle Mile Product and Technology](https://www.amazon.science/latest-news/how-amazons-middle-mile-team-helps-packages-make-the-journey-to-your-doorstep) team in Bellevue as an Applied Scientist intern.
 Looking forward to working on ML and experimentation methods for the freight marketplace!
 - **[May 2025]**: Giving an invited talk at [POMS 2025](https://pomsmeetings.org/conf-2025/) in Atlanta on our "Dynamic Contracting for PES Programs" paper.
-The talk will be part of the "Agriculture and Food Supply Chains" track.
+The talk will be part of the session on "Responsible Operations in Agriculture and Food Supply Chains."
 - **[October 2024]** : Giving three talks on a subset of results from our paper, "When Does Interference Matter?
 Decision-Making in Platform Experiments."
 The talk will be under the title, "False Positives in A/A Experiments with Correlated Outcomes."
     - [Stanford Causal Science Center Conference 2024](https://datascience.stanford.edu/events/causal-science-center/2024-causal-science-center-conference) (October 11th)
     - [CODE@MIT 2024](https://ide.mit.edu/events/code24/) (October 18-19): Parallel presentation in "Session N: Violations of SUTVA II"